Transition Points

 Transition Point # 2: Admission to Teacher Preparation

 Candidates pursuing licensure must be formally accepted into the Teacher Preparation Program.
 Transition Point # 1 usually occurs during the second semester of the sophomore year or after the completion of the four core education courses.
 Acceptance into the program is a prerequisite for enrollment in higher-level (300 and 400) education courses including pre-clinical and clinical practice.
 The deadline for application to the Teacher Preparation Program is the third Friday of each semester/session: Fall, Spring, Summer I, and Summer III in which requirements will be completed.
-Applications and other related materials for the Teacher Preparation Program are available in the Placement and Licensure Office, Hannon Center, Room 110 and the deadline for submission is clearly stated.
+Applications and other related materials for the Teacher Preparation Program are available in the Placement and Licensure Office, and the deadline for submission is clearly stated.
 Criteria to apply for Teacher Preparation include:

 • GPA = 2.7, overall and education content coursework